Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-- Matches a local accountId32 multilocation to a signed origin.
+- Matches a local `AccountId32` `MultiLocation` to a signed origin.
 - Note the difference `OriginKind` filter: this is not an account controlled by another consensus system, but rather a Native dispatch.
 - **This structure fulfills one of our requirements**